nullnet-labs/nullnet-docs/decisions/0001-java-spring-boot-backend.md

 - Java 21 is the latest LTS JDK version that's fully supported by powerful development tools such as Lombok
 - Spring Boot 4.0.6 is the latest stable Spring Boot version at the time of writing
-- Maven is the build tool with which I have the most familiarity
+- Maven is the build tool with which I'm the most familiar

 ## Tradeoffs